priyansh2011/HardwareTrojanDetection/README.md

 If one wishes to work in this project on their local environment.
 You would need to clone the repository https://github.com/AICPS/hw2vec and then use it.
 There would be many errors due to environment mismatches.
 To use this code we had to patch the codes of pytorch and pytoch-gemometric.
 The files are in the repository.
 Add the linear.py file in the path /usr/local/lib/python3.7/dist-packages/torch-geometric/nn/Dense/linear.py and module.py file in the path /usr/local/lib/python3.7/dist-packages/torch/nn/Module/module.py.

+The file use_case_2_modified2.py should be used if one whished to train GNN first on AST and then the same model on DFG using the same weights.